-• There is a single incidence of pesticides being used without following label directions.
+- There is no major deficiency category for this question. - Automatic Failure (0 points) if: - There is a single incidence of pesticides being used without following label directions.

 2.11.4: Where harvesting is restricted by pre-harvest intervals, are required pre-harvest intervals on product labels, national (e.g., EPA) registration and any federal, state or local regulations and guidelines being adhered to?
-ANY DOWN SCORE IN THIS QUESTION RESULTS IN AN AUTOMATIC FAILURE OF THE AUDIT.
+ANY DOWN SCORE IN THIS QUES-TION RESULTS IN AN AUTOMATIC FAILURE OF THE AUDIT.